fime-space/fime-space/README.md

 I wrote some games (and other scripts) in python for the Numworks calculator : [profile link on the workshop](https://workshop.numworks.com/python/fime)

-Current goal : contribute to the Omega Numworks OS.
+Current goal : contribute to the Upsilon Numworks OS.